withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 ### Repurpose config files

-Gatsby has several top-level configuration files (`gatsby-config.js`, `gatsby-browser.js`, `gatsby-node.js`, `gasby-ssr.js`) for configuration options, site and page metadata and generating page routes.
+Gatsby has several top-level configuration files for configuration options, site and page metadata and generating page routes.

 In Astro, many of these features are not handled by separate configuration files, and `astro.config.mjs` is used only for configuring your Astro project and any installed integrations, including SSR adapters.

 The contents of `astro.config.mjs` are not available to other files in your project, so you will write `.astro` components or separate data files (e.g. `.js`, `.json`) for storing site metadata to be used in within your project.

 You have access to every page `<head>` directly, so you can add font sources and stylesheets as needed in individual pages or layout components.
 Page routing for your blog posts based on GraphQL queries defined in `gatsby-node.js` is replaced with Astro's built-in, automatic file-based routing for files located within `src/pages/`.

-Your Astro project will not use any of these `gatsby-` files, but there may be some content that you can reuse:
+Your Astro project will not use any of these `gatsby-*.js` files, but there may be some content that you can reuse:

 - `gatsby-config.js`: Move your `siteMetadata: {}` into `src/data/siteMetadata.js` (or `siteMetadata.json`) to import data about your site (title, description, social accounts etc.) into page layouts.